 Students are responsible for all work missed when absent from school.
 Immediately upon returning to school, the student must arrange with his/her teacher to make up all work (assignments, tests, projects, etc.).
 Students will have three school days (not class days) to submit all missing or make up assignments for full credit.
-After three days students may not receive full credit for the Agency points assigned to an assignment.
-Teachers may also establish deadlines before the end of grading periods after which students are no longer eligible to receive any credit.
 For extended absences, the student and/or family should contact teachers to establish a timeframe for submitting missed assignments.